 Barry Gibb and twin brothers Maurice and Robin were born on the Isle Of Man in 1947 and 1949 respectively.
 The family moved to Manchester, England in the mid '50s.
 Their mother was a singer and their father was a drummer and big-band leader.
 The boys interest in music started after they saw another youth lip-sync to a record at a local movie theatre.
 After arranging a spot for themselves, they were headed back to the theatre when Maurice dropped and broke the records that they were to mime to.
 Determined to go on stage, the trio sang in front of a live crowd for the first time and their fate was sealed.
 They began performing locally as The Rattlesnakes.

-Back in England, the Bee Gees sent demo tapes of most of their Australian material, including "Spicks and Specks", to NEMS Enterprises, headed by the Beatles' manager, Brian Epstein.
+Back in England The Bee Gees sent demo tapes of most of their Australian material, including "Spicks and Specks", to NEMS Enterprises, headed by the Beatles' manager, Brian Epstein.
 Unbeknownst to the brothers, Epstein and his associate, Robert Stigwood listened to the tapes and Stigwood was more than interested.
 The Bee Gees were soon signed to a five-year management contract with Stigwood.
 After adding Vince Melouney on guitar and Colin Petersen on drums, the band headed for the studio to record "Bee Gees First", which was released in mid-1967.
-It was the beginning of a string of hit singles executed in a brooding, soulful and distinctively British pop style.
-From this period came such beautiful ballads as "New York Mining Disaster 1941", "To Love Somebody", "Massachusetts", "Words", "I've Got to Get a Message to You" and "I Started a Joke".
+It was the beginning of a string of hit singles executed in a brooding, soulful and distinctively British Pop style.
+From this period came the beautiful ballads that all made the Billboard Hot 100: "New York Mining Disaster 1941" (#14 1967), "To Love Somebody" (#17 1967), "Holiday" (#16 1967), "Massachusetts" (#11 1967), "Words" (#15 1968), "I've Got to Get a Message to You" (#8 1968) and "I Started a Joke" (#6 1969).

 When Disco died in the early 1980s, The Bee Gees were suddenly out of fashion, with some radio stations even going as far as advertising "Bee Gee free music".
 Re-inventing themselves again, the Gibb brothers turned their attention to writing songs for other artists.
 Individually and together they wrote and produced major hits for Barbra Streisand ("Woman in Love," "What Kind of Fool"), Frankie Valli ("Grease"), Yvonne Ellison ("If I Can't Have You") Diana Ross ("Chain Reaction") Dionne Warwick ("Heartbreaker") and Dolly Parton And Kenny Rogers ("Islands in the Stream", the most successful single in RCA Records history, and Most Played Country Single of all time.)